 Do you really know?

-Lately, there has been a pretty intense debate over the importance of users personas, with many in the CRO community saying they misleading or even unimportant.
+Lately, there has been a pretty intense debate over the importance of user personas, with many in the CRO community saying they are misleading or even unimportant.

-In my experience, however, user personas can be incredibly powerful, but only when they are used the correct way.
+In my experience, user personas can be incredibly powerful, but only when they are used in the correct manner.

 What Are User Personas?